shashihacks/insider1_sol/task3/solutions.md

 ```

-- Some of the DNS servers ask for HMAC(Message authentication codes) when requesting zone transfers.
-Servers can identify the legitimate clients by verifying the HMACs sent by the client.
+- Some of the DNS servers ask for HMAC(Keyed Message authentication codes) when requesting zone transfers.
+Servers can identify the legitimate clients by verifying the HMACs.